 Isla is a Scottish playwright, performer and director, currently based in Edinburgh.
 She specialises in creating ecofeminist work and believes in theatre that challenges both its audience and its makers.

-Isla's most recent work for stage includes, Daphne, or Hellfire (Pleasance and Assembly Roxy, 2019), Sno Wite and the Seven Dickensians ( Strange Town / Scottish Storytelling Centre, 2019 ), The View from Portobello ( Royal Lyceum, 2018 ), BANTER (LYT/Traverse, 2017 ), These Walls (Sweet Venues, 2017 ), Come Back to Bed ( Fitzpatrick Theatre, 2017 ), Lily ( Corpus Playroom, 2016), and poetic solo show, Learning to Live (Espionage @Laughing Horse, 2015).
-Isla was winner of the Cambridge New Writing Festival in 2017 for her play, Waiting, and has since participated in several writing festivals, including REP STRIPPED (Dundee Rep, 2019).
-Isla was recently Assistant Director on GUT (Traverse/NTS, 2018) and The Duchess [of Malfi] (Lyceum/Citizens, 2019), and was selected as one of four writers to be mentored at Hampstead Theatre as part of the 2019 Inspire Programme.
+Isla's work for stage includes, Daphne, or Hellfire (Pleasance and Assembly Roxy, 2019), Sno Wite and the Seven Dickensians (Strange Town / Scottish Storytelling Centre, 2019), The View from Portobello (Royal Lyceum, 2018), BANTER (LYT/Traverse, 2017), These Walls (Sweet Venues, 2017), Come Back to Bed (Fitzpatrick Theatre, 2017 ), Lily ( Corpus Playroom, 2016), and poetic solo show, Learning to Live (Espionage @Laughing Horse, 2015).
+While Isla performs and directs much of her own work, she was also recently Assistant Director on GUT (Traverse/National Theatre of Scotland, 2018) and The Duchess [of Malfi] (Lyceum/Citizens, 2019).
+In 2019, Isla was selected as one of four playwrights to be mentored at Hampstead Theatre as part of the INSPIRE programme.